datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
 Last, but not least, is the random state parameter.
 This is an integer used as a seed for the pseudo random shuffling of the data prior to fitting.
-This is not generally used for the lbfgs solver, but it gives us an opportunity to play with searching through more values using gridsearch.
+While this is not generally used for the lbfgs solver, it gives us an opportunity to play with searching through more values using gridsearch.

 ---